Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 Prize in Physiology or Medicine, demonstrated that chronic

-Caregivers of chronically ill children had measurably shorter
+of chronically ill children had measurably shorter telomeres

-telomeres proportional to years of stress.
-Poverty and
+proportional to years of stress.
+Poverty and subordination

-subordination age human beings at the molecular level
+age human beings at the molecular level (Blackburn and Epel,

 FINDINGS RELATING TO PENNSYLVANIA-SPECIFIC HEALTH CONDITIONS:

-the largest open-air drug market on the East Coast of the
+one of the largest open-air drug markets on the East Coast

-the anthracite and bituminous coal regions of central
+particularly in the anthracite and bituminous coal regions

-Pennsylvania — have overdose rates rivaling those of any
+of central Pennsylvania, have overdose rates rivaling those

-urban area.
-The same opioid epidemic, in completely different
+of any urban area.
+The same opioid epidemic, in completely

-geographies — one urban, one rural — proves the mechanism is
+different geographies (one urban, one rural), proves the

-gradient does not care if you are urban or rural: status loss
+the Commonwealth.
+The Marmot gradient does not care if you

 contains some of the worst health outcomes in the